What is The Purpose Of Bail?

 If a bail cannot be paid in full, a bail bonds service will be required.

 Release times vary due to several factors: the time it takes to book a defendant, the day of the week, the jail system’s backlog of arrests, pending releases during the time of bail, and more.
-But in general, release times
+But in general, release times could range from between twenty minutes to twenty-four hours.

 In short, bail bonds services provide courts with the up front and full amount of bail for clients.
 For a bail bonds service to provide bail, however, the defendant must pay 15 percent of the full bail amount up front.